genboy/Festival/README.md

   - new animals and mobs (spawning) flag
   - Fixes itemframe and farmland edit

-  **Since v1.0.7.9**
+  **Since v1.0.8**
   - /fe lang <en/nl/..> - set  Festival language
   - Edit flag includes No Farmland creation
   - Edit flag includes protect item in frame use
-  - !Fire flag includes No Fire from Flint & Steel and No lava
+  - !NEW Fire flag includes No Fire from Flint & Steel and No lava
-  - !TNT flag includes No TNT placing or tnt explosions
+  - !NEW TNT flag includes No TNT placing or tnt explosions
-  - !Explode flag includes No entity explosions
+  - !NEW Explode flag includes No entity explosions
   - Areas floating title
   - Add translation options (en/nl/..)
   - Spawning: Prevent mob/animal spawning (and spawners/eggs) in area's
   - Mobs flag prevent mobs from spawning in area
   - Animals flag prevent animals from spawning in area
   - Area messages display in chat with config option Msgtype 'msg'
   - cmd flag: area event commands for ops or whitelisted players only

 ------